2023 Best Holiday Wine Pairing Guide

-The best red wines for traditional holiday meals are those milder varietals that will complement, not overpower, your food.
-Red wines with fruit forward or spicy flavor profiles are perfect to bring additional flavors forward, enhance balance, and clean the palate back up after each bite.
+When looking for the best red wines for traditional holiday meals, look to those milder varietals that will complement, and accentuate the menu, not overpower your food.
+Select red wines with a fruit-forward or spicy flavor profile that are perfect to bring additional flavors forward, enhance overall balance, and correct mouthfeel by cleaning the palate back up after each bite.

 Which wines go best with non-traditional holiday menus?

-If you are dining on food with a variety of spices and heat such as cumin, jerk seasoning, hot peppers, Thai chilies, heavy herbs, or curry, you’ll want to find a perfect wine to soothe the palate without being cloying.
-Stick with wines that are crisp, light, and refreshing.
-Avoid those with especially bold, oaky notes or huge tannins to pair with spicy holiday dishes.
-Higher-acidity wines are ideal for toning down the palatal burning heat produced by eating spicy dishes.
-On the flip side, look to sweeter wines with fruit forward notes or a touch of residual sugar in them to create a harmonious balance between heat and spice.
+If you are dining on food with a variety of spices and heat such as cumin, jerk seasoning, hot chili peppers, Thai chilies, heavy herbs, or even Indian curry, you’ll want to find a perfect wine to soothe the palate without being cloying or sweet.
+Stick with wines that are crisp, have lighter bodies, and are refreshing.
+Avoid those wines with especially bold, oaky notes or young huge tannins to pair with your spicy holiday menus.

 Turkey meat has a subtle flavor profile that will pair beautifully with many different wines.
 Determining what wine goes well with your turkey depends on which cut of turkey meat you're serving, and how you plan to prepare it.

 Wine Pairings with Turkey and Gravy:

 Dry Riesling (Reisling Kabinett from Germany) Dry riesling's bright acidity balances out the richness of turkey and stuffing and cleans and refreshes the palate after each bite.